 - 10 % negative mentions

-The graphics of the game receive mixed reviews, with many players describing them as outdated and rudimentary, reminiscent of games from two decades ago.
-While some appreciate the nostalgic, old-school aesthetic and find the visuals functional for a tabletop adaptation, others criticize the interface and overall graphical quality as sub-par.
-Despite these shortcomings, a few players note that the graphics effectively convey the game's atmosphere and align with its board game roots, emphasizing gameplay over visual appeal.
+The graphics of the game receive mixed reviews, with many players describing them as outdated and rudimentary, reminiscent of titles from two decades ago.
+While some appreciate the nostalgic, old-school aesthetic and find the visuals functional for a tabletop adaptation, others criticize the lack of polish and detail, noting that the interface and overall graphical presentation leave much to be desired.
+Despite these shortcomings, a few players highlight that the graphics effectively convey the game's atmosphere and align with its board game roots.

 “The graphics are perfect for the feel of the setting.”